creame/joinchat/README.txt

 = WPML/Polylang translations =

-Join.chat settings are saved in your site's main language.
-For other languages translation go to *WPML/Polylang Settings > String translations*, filter strings group by "Join.chat" and update the strings for each language.
+Joinchat settings are saved in your site's main language.
+For other languages translation go to *WPML/Polylang Settings > String translations*, filter strings group by "Joinchat" and update the strings for each language.

 = Google Analytics integration =

-Join.chat sends a custom event when user launch WhatsApp.
+Joinchat sends a custom event when user launch WhatsApp.

 If Google Analytics 4 (gtag.js) is detected, use the recommended `'generate_lead'` event: